 -Any MLM program which has products to sell likes to make people think there’s is unique and the best.
 The fact is, there’s lots of health products, which are cheaper for the consumer to buy and that competition makes it tougher to sell Nikken’s products to people.

 Why buy an expensive filter (like Nikken sells), when you get a 5 star rated water filter on Amazon for example?
+And by the way, you can promote water filters through Amazon too as an affiliate for them.

 -I dislike MLM compensation plans, including the one in Nikken.
 Basically, it’s 7 levels, each offering it’s own increasing number of benefits if you join it such as paying you more for referrals, but this is a complicated web which I dislike seeing in MLM programs, it makes it tougher to promote in my experience.